ExplicITConsulting/set-outlooksignatures.com/search.en.md

             'de': '/de/search.json'
         };

+        // Determine the current language from the URL or a global variable
+        // This is a crucial addition to make the prioritization work.
+        // We'll use a simple URL-based method, assuming the German site is under /de/. const currentLang = window.location.pathname.startsWith('/de/') ? 'de' : 'en';

         // Function to create a new FlexSearch index for a given language function createIndex(lang) {
             return new FlexSearch.Document({